UNINETTSigma2/documentation/apps/nwchem.md

 TODO: insert table

-To load the default NWChem module, run:
+To load the default NWChem module, run in the terminal

-    $ module load NWChem
+    module load NWChem

 ## Citation